pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

   ``--mock-server`` option since each defines a connection to a WBEM server.

-  In the interactive mode this connection is not actually executed until a command or subcommand requiring access to the WBEM server is entered.
+  In the interactive mode this connection is not actually executed until a command requiring access to the WBEM server is entered.

   Examples for the `URL` parameter of this option: